 In addition to the how-to, here’s a little bit of the history of why this method was developed.
 As I mentioned in Part 1, the main reasons this method evolved was that it was very inexpensive and did not require any fancy notions – only what was had on hand: scraps of fabric from worn-out clothing, a needle and thread, and literal hands.
 No batting, no rulers, no rotary cutters, and often no scissors!

-Keep in mind, almost everything on an island has to be imported and in the beginning of the 19th Century, which made everything more expensive.
-So everything was carefully used and reused as much as possible, with as much sourced from the Island itself – people even built their homes from peat bricks cut out of the side of hills because it was the most economical construction tool available.
+Keep in mind, almost everything on an island has to be imported, which made everything more expensive, particularly in the beginning of the 19th Century.
+So everything already on hand was carefully used and reused as much as possible, with as much material sourced from the Island itself – people even built their homes from peat bricks cut out of the side of hills because it was the most economical construction tool available.

 The strips were an ideal use for scraps (still are!) and they were pieced on a foundation backing in a quilt-as-you-go method.
 There was no batting (or wadding) in these quilts, making them lightweight and mostly decorative.
-Heavier rag rugs (also made from fabric scraps) were made to go on beds that would provide needed warmth.
+Heavier rag rugs (also made from fabric scraps) were made as bed covers that would provide needed warmth.

 Here is my effort to demonstrate the steps of making the Roof Pattern block in the traditional Manx method and goes back to the beginning of the 19th Century.